Carson-Reeder/MyGenome/README.md

-# This is a repository for CS485G applied bioinformatics.
+# This repository describing the method of processing, analyzing, and processing the raw genome sequence `UFVPY74`, a

 # NCBI Raw Sequence Upload
 The raw sequence files were first uploaded to NCBI database and linked with the ABT480 class project on NCBI